telerik/blazor-docs/knowledge-base/buttongroup-mixed-selection-mode.md

     <tbody>
         <tr>
             <td>Product</td>
-            <td>ButtonGroup for Blazor</td>
+            <td>Telerik® UI for Blazor ButtonGroup</td>
         </tr>
     </tbody>
 </table>

 ## Description

-How to create a third selection mode that is a mix between `Single` and `Multiple`?
-How to force at least one selected ButtonGroup button?
+How can I create a third selection mode that is a mix between the `Single` and `Multiple` option?
+How can I force at least one selected ButtonGroup button?

-Currently, there are two possible options for the [`SelectionMode`]({%slug buttongroup-selection%}) in the ButtonGroup.
-The third mode needs to allow multiple selection and not allow deselecting the last selected item.
-Minimum one button needs to stay always selected.

 ## Solution

+Currently, the ButtonGroup [`SelectionMode`]({%slug buttongroup-selection%}) supports the two `Single` and `Multiple` options.

-Handle the [`SelectedChanged`]({%slug buttongroup-events%}#selectedchanged) event of each [`ButtonGroupToggleButton`](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.ButtonGroupToggleButton), and when you deselect a button, check if it was the last selected.
+To create a third, multiple selection mode, prevent the deselection of the last selected item, and enable at least one button to always stay selected, handle the [`SelectedChanged`]({%slug buttongroup-events%}#selectedchanged) event of each [`ButtonGroupToggleButton`](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.ButtonGroupToggleButton).
+When you deselect a button, check if it was the last selected.

 ````CSHTML
 <TelerikButtonGroup SelectionMode="@ButtonGroupSelectionMode.Multiple">